OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 ![](/docs/images/5671191/5865838.png?effects=drop-shadow "width=500")
 :::

-### What happens with Manual Interventions and Guided Failures?
+### What happens with Manual Interventions and Guided Failures? {#AutomaticDeploymentTriggers-WhathappenswithManualInterventionsandGuidedFailures?}

 [Manual Intervention](/docs/deploying-applications/manual-intervention-and-approvals.md) steps and [Guided Failures](/docs/deploying-applications/guided-failures.md) will work just like they do in a manual deployment.
 At face value this may seem like it's not very automatic, and that's true.
 In the case where you use a Manual Intervention for smoke testing a new web server before it enters the load balanced pool you may want the step to pause until you've smoke tested.
 In the case where you use Manual Intervention for approving the deployment of a Release you may not want it to pause.
 We made the decision to pause for Manual Intervention steps and Guided Failures so that automatic deployments mimic manual deployments, like we described earlier.